rafrasenberg/rafrasenberg-website/content/posts/kubernetes/kubernetes-terraform-traefik.md

 $ mkdir helm-values && cd helm-values && touch traefik.yml
 ```

 In this `traefik.yml` file add the following configuration below.
-This will make sure everything will work properly with `cert-manager`, which will configure later.
+This will make sure everything will work properly with `cert-manager`, which we will configure later on.
 It also enables the dashboard and will automatically redirect all traffic to TLS.

 ```yml
 ingressRoute: